-You may download a PDF copy of these terms and conditions here.
-Frilsham Clubroom Booking T&C August 2017
+You may download a PDF copy of these terms and conditions here Frilsham Clubroom Booking T&C September 2020

 - The “Hirer” is deemed to be the person making the booking and must be over 21 years of age.

 - The hall has public liability insurance but hirers should ensure that they have the necessary insurance to cover all aspects of their event.
-The Committee will not be responsible for the loss of, or damage to, the hirer’s property.
+This is particularly relevant for equipment brought to the site by hirers – for example bouncy castles.
+The Committee will not be responsible for accidents involving any equipment the hirer has brought on site.
+Additionally, the Committee will not be responsible for the loss of, or damage to, the hirer’s property.

 - All bookings must comply with these terms and conditions.